 Our direction and priority areas are outlined in the NSW Resources Regulator Strategic Plan 2021 - 2024 (PDF, 1.8 MB).

-- relevant legislation that confers the right to operate, being the Mining Act 1992 or the Petroleum (Onshore) Act 1991 and associated Regulations
+- the right to operate under the Mining Act 1992 and the Petroleum (Onshore) Act 1991 and associated Regulations

 - work health and safety obligations contained in the following Acts (and associated Regulations):